hally166/XDP-sort-statistics/README.md

 ## CAUTION
 The XDP server runs an unpatched, ancient version of Windows XP embedded.
 Do not map or access the machine from a PC that is comprimised by a virus or trojan etc.  Use an up to date version of Windows and a virus scanner to secure your workstaion.

+This script will automatically disconnect any drive mapped to the letter Z.  If you use this drive letter then change the drive letter used in the script before running it.

 ## INSTRUCTIONS
-Map the 'Logs' folder on the server to the workstation.

-In 'Windows Explore' click 'Tools' and 'Map Network Drive...'

-Type in '\\192.168.0.1\Thor\Logs\'

-username=.\XDP_console, password=password

-Run the script from anywhere on the workstation and enter the date you want to recover using 2 digit names.  i.e. 01
+Run the script from anywhere on the workstation and enter the date you want to recover using 2 digit desciptors.  i.e. 01

-The script will create a file that contains the sort stats for that day.
+View the stats then close the window and you will see a file that contains the sort stats for that day in ssame folder as the script.

 ## TROUBLESHOOTING